-The red grape variety comes from Italy, Synonyms are Moscato di Scanzo, Pure Buona and Uva Merera.
-It was supposedly cultivated in Lombardy in the 14th century, but the first documentary mention dates back to 1789.
-According to the year 2001 DNA analysis is she a direct descendant of Muscat Blanc but the second parent is unknown.
-It is a pure female grape, The medium to late-ripening vine is therefore unsustainable.
-She yields red wines with gentle nutmeg with a variety of aromas of rose hips, plums and cherries with aged hints of almonds, tobacco and chocolate that have high storage potential.
-She is in the region Lombardy grown where they are in DOCG wine Moscato di Scanzo and in the DOC wine Valcalepio is allowed.
-The acreage in 2010 was 53 hectares with decreasing trend; Ten years earlier, 73 hectares (Kym Anderson ).
+The red grape variety comes from Italy, Synonyms are Moscatino di Scanzo, Pure Buona and Uva Merera.
+It was allegedly cultivated in Lombardy as early as the 14th century, but the first documentary mention comes from 1789.
+According to 2001 DNA analysis is a direct descendant of Muscat Blanc, the second parent is unknown.
+It is a pure female grape, The medium to late ripening vine is therefore not profitable.
+It produces red wines with a gentle touch nutmeg with diverse aromas of rose hips, plums and cherries with hints of almonds in old age, tobacco and chocolate that have high storage potential.
+It will be in the region Lombardy grown where they are in DOCG wine Moscato di Scanzo and in DOC wine Valcalepio is allowed.
+The acreage in 2010 was 53 hectares with a downward trend; ten years earlier it was 73 hectares (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: MIPAAF - National Vine Certification Service